 - any undertaking made by the motor vehicle trader to the purchaser in any advertisement or during negotiations in respect of the motor vehicle, which is not included in any warranty relating to the vehicle

-- a statutory warranty in accordance with the Motor Vehicle Traders Act 2011 and any other warranty supplied
+- a statutory warranty in accordance with the Motor Vehicle Traders Act 2011 (external link) and any other warranty supplied

 - a copy of the Pre-sale Disclosure Statement (docx, 26.0 KB) if the vehicle sold or exchanged is a used vehicle.

 Money owing or other interest in a vehicle

 If a motor vehicle trader sells, or supplies on exchange, a used motor vehicle, they must pass the title to the vehicle free from all encumbrances and interests.
 Encumbrance basically means there is money owing on the vehicle.

 Before a motor vehicle trader purchases a motor vehicle, accepts a motor vehicle for sale or exchange on consignment, or accepts a motor vehicle on a trade-in basis, the motor vehicle trader must: